EdwardShanahan07/avengers-quiz/README.md

 - As a user, when I finish the quiz, I want to see my score.
 - As a user, I want to see previous users' scores on a leaderboard.
 - As a user, I want to choose to replay or quit the application.

+## Technologies Used

+### Languages

+- Python

+### Libraries

+- os library was used to clear the terminal.
+- time library was used to pause the terminal for a short duration.
+- gspread was used to connect application to Google Sheets.
+- google.oauth2.service_account grants the application access to Google Cloud API

+### Programs Used

+- Git was used for version control
+- GitHub to store applications code
+- GitPod was used to code the application
+- [FigJam](https://www.figma.com/figjam/) was used to create the flowchart.

 ## Testing